-- Thermal: An infrared image is displayed. - Thermal MSX (Multi Spectral Dynamic Imaging): The camera displays an infrared image where the edges of the objects are enhanced with visual image details. - Picture in picture: An infrared image frame is displayed on top of the visual image. - Digital camera: The visual image captured by the digital camera is displayed. - Macro: This mode enables the camera to focus on objects very close to the camera lens.
-An infrared image is displayed.
+- Thermal: An infrared image is displayed. - Thermal MSX (Multi Spectral Dynamic Imaging): The camera displays an infrared image where the edges of the objects are enhanced with visual image details. - Picture in picture: An infrared image frame is displayed on top of the visual image. - Digital camera: The visual image captured by the digital camera is displayed.

 - For the Thermal MSX, Thermal, and Picture in picture image modes, all thermal and visual information is stored when an image is saved.
 This means that you can edit the image later, in the image archive or in a FLIR Thermography software, and select any of the image modes. - For the Digital camera image mode, a digital image with full resolution (5 MP) is stored when an image is saved.
 However, no thermal information is stored. - You can choose to turn off the digital camera.
 This can, for example, be required in restricted areas and in confidential (e.g., doctor/patient) situations.
 Select (Settings) > Save options & storage > Digital camera = Off.
 When the digital camera is off, only the image mode Thermal is enabled. - The availability of the digital camera depends on the lens model. - The Thermal MSX, Thermal, and Picture in picture image modes only work correctly for calibrated lenses.
 The lens that ships with the camera is factory calibrated.
-To calibrate a new lens, see section 7.15 Calibrating the lens-camera combination. - When the Macro mode is selected, the laser is automatically disabled. - The support for the Macro mode depends on the camera lens. - In Macro mode, no visual information is saved.
+To calibrate a new lens, see section 7.16 Calibrating the lens-camera combination.